radesrdan/Spring-Ticket-System/README.md

-# Spring-Ticket-System
-Spring-Ticket-System is a ticketing application which allows developers to track bugs in applications.
+TrackZilla is a ticketing application which allows developers to track bugs in applications.
 Primarily developed in Spring Boot, uses h2 relational database to store the data.

 Accessible from localhost:8080/h2